 This is one of the places where the liveliness of Roman life is most tangible.
 So just sit in one of the many cafes and enjoy some true “dolce vita” moments.

-After sipping your cocktail, keep walking in via del teatro Pace, turn left in via del Governo Vecchio, and you find in front of you a true Roman legend: the Pasquino statue.
+After sipping your cocktail, keep walking in via del teatro Pace, turn left in via del Governo Vecchio.
+There you are, in front of you a true Roman legend: the Pasquino statue.

 The statue is what remains of a work from the 3rd century B.C. that once decorated the Stadium of Domitian.
-It was found during paving works of the area and in 1501 the cardinal Oliviero Carafa located it in the ancient Piazza di Parione, that, afterwards, was named after Pasquino when the statue grew in popularity.
+It was found during paving works of the area and in 1501 the cardinal Oliviero Carafa located it in the ancient Piazza di Parione.
+It was named after Pasquino when the statue grew in popularity.

-Today, the base of the statue is still used to stick up boards where the common people express in rhyme or in prose its discontent (the so-called “pasquinate”).
+Today, the base of the statue is still used to stick up boards where the common people express in rhyme or in prose its discontent.

 A few steps away, you’ll discover the magic of Piazza Navona.